Tak 2: The Staff of Dreams

-Tak 2: The Staff of Dreams is an action-adventure platform video game developed by Avalanche Software and published by THQ for the GameCube, Game Boy Advance, PlayStation 2 and Xbox.
-It is the sequel to Tak and the Power of Juju and is the second installment of the Tak and the Power of Juju series.
-The PS2 version was ported to PlayStation Network as a "PS2 Classic" on November 29, 2011, but it was later taken off the store due to THQ's bankruptcy in 2013.
+Tak 2: The Staff of Dreams is a 2004 platform video game developed by Avalanche Software and published by THQ for the GameCube, Game Boy Advance, PlayStation 2 and Xbox.
+It is the sequel to Tak and the Power of Juju and the second installment of the Tak and the Power of Juju series.
+The PS2 version was released via the PlayStation Network as a "PS2 Classic" in November 2011 but it was later taken off the store due to THQ's bankruptcy in 2013.